MarekWadinger/streamz_pulsar/README.md

-# Poetry plugin for Streamz
+# Pulsar plugin for Streamz

 This a plugin for [Streamz](https://github.com/python-streamz/streamz) that adds stream nodes for writing and reading data from/to Poetry.